 The assets of the plan are invested in the following two funds: The Hongkong and Shanghai Banking Corporation Limited Mauritius Superannuation Fund for Staff Officers, Clerical and Subordinate Staff ("SOCS") and The Hongkong and Shanghai Banking Corporation Limited Superannuation Fund for Resident Officers ("ROCS").
 As the funds are expected to produce a smooth return, a fairly reasonable indication of future returns can be obtained by looking at historical ones.
 Therefore, the long term expected return on asset assumption has been based on historical performance of the funds.
 In terms of the individual expected returns, the expected return on equities has been based on an equity risk premium above a risk free rate.
 The risk free rate has been measured in accordance to the yields on government bonds at the measurement date.
 The fixed interest portfolio includes government bonds, loan stocks and mortgages.
-The expected return for this asset class has been based on yields of government bonds at the measurement date.
-The actual return on plan assets was USD323,659 (2019- USD30,845 2018 - USD(15,769)).
+The expected return on plan assets was USD1,169,725 (2020 - USD323,659; 2019 - USD30,845).

-The defined benefit plans expose the Bank to actuarial risks, such as longevity risk, interest risk and salary risk.
+The defined benefit plans expose the Bank to actuarial risks, such as longevity risk, investment risk, interest risk and salary risk.